instruct-rb/instruct/docs/prompt-completion-middleware.md

 The middleware chain runs in the order that it is added to the {Instruct::LM lm}.
 The last item in the chain is usually the model itself.

-The returned response must be an {Instruct::Model::CompletionResponse} object. which will be added to the transcript.
+The returned response must be an {Instruct::Gen::CompletionResponse} object. which will be added to the transcript.

 The middleware can used to modify the transcript, however, these modifications